Hanyang Park: Stone monument

 The stone monument was moved elsewhere during the demolition process.
-It eventually ended up around the entrance of what would become Namsan Tunnel No. 3.
-During the tunnel construction process, it was possibly moved again to another resting point nearby.
-In 2002, it was discovered lying in the grass behind a fence.
+It eventually came to rest near the entrance of what would become Namsan Tunnel No. 3.
+During the tunnel’s construction, it was possibly moved again to another nearby location.
+In 2002, it was found lying in the grass behind a fence.
 In 2009, it was restored and made into a public exhibit.

 The stone monument is of size 110x55.5x45 cm.
-It was placed on a granite pedestal.
-On the front is inscribed the name of the park in Hanja.
-It had an inscription on the back; by the time of its rediscovery, the inscription was nearly illegible.
-Its message is now known from old photographs.
-Three square stone pillars surrounded the monument.
+It was placed on a granite pedestal, with the name of the park inscribed in Hanja on the front.
+An inscription on the back was nearly illegible by the time of its rediscovery, but its message is known from old photographs.
+The monument was surrounded by three square stone pillars.
 There are possibly bullet marks in the stone; these may be from the 1950–1953 Korean War.

 The monument has been described as an unpleasant but important reminder of the colonial period.
 It is not classified in South Korea's national heritage system; instead it was given the Seoul Future Heritage designation, which is administered by the Seoul Metropolitan Government.
 This is reflective of the monument's association with a Japanese institution in the country.
 In 2017, the monument became one stop along the Trail of National Humiliation, which walks between various former sites of Japanese institutions near Namsan.